Croy Creek Recreation Area

 West of Hailey, Idaho

-This trail system and skills development area are for motorcycle riders, mountain bikers, hikers and equestrians.
-The area is managed by the BLM and Blaine County.
+Croy Creek Trail System, located west of Hailey, Idaho, is a trail system and skills development area that was designed and constructed primarily for motorcycle riders and mountain bikers.
+However, hikers and equestrians are also allowed.
+The area is jointly managed by BLM and Blaine County.

 VIDEOS: Beginner ride - Punchline (GO-Pro, large file) | Expert ride - Punchline